SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 * Stuart involved in astropy governance review to address astropy issue to obtain funding
     * project members - trusted community members who vote to elect the committee
         * how/how are project members defined?
-            * nominated from existing members wtih min threshold
+            * nominated from existing members with min threshold
         * are you a member for life? emeritus members
         * how is it bootstrapped - small initial set created and then immdiate round of elections
     * executive (steering committee) become elected committee >=2 people ~4+/-